Table of Contents

 One of the first extractions came from lotus flowers with the enfleurage method by using animal fat as a solvent to obtain essences.
 As early as 4,500 BC, exotic oils were more valuable than gold and notably used to make medicines, fragrances and incense.

 The smoke of burning incense imparted the association between prayers and deities or mundane and divine in religious ceremonies.
 Slathering aromatic oils to embalm dead bodies symbolized the afterlife.
-Likewise, Pharaohs and Egyptian royalty were entombed with alabaster jars of the essential oils.
+Likewise, Pharaohs and Egyptian royalty were entombed with alabaster jars of essential oils.

 As far back as 1.500 BC, Ebers Papyrus was the oldest knowledge in Egypt, including 800 plants and aromatics, for example, Jasmine, Rose, Juniper Berry, Myrrh, Marjoram, Frankincense, Olibanum, Cardamom, Cinnamon, Sandalwood and Lemongrass.
 Frankincense, Cinnamon, Sandalwood, Myrrh and Juniper Resins were very popular to produce a variety of medicinal potions, aromatic preparations and cosmetics.

-In addition, the Egyptian temple priests, who could be considered doctors and perfumers, were expert at creating the concoctions with the aromatics.
+In addition, the Egyptian temple priests, who could be considered doctors and perfumers, were experts at creating the concoctions with the aromatics.
 They worked as moisturizers to nourish skin and protect it against the aggressive, arid climate of the desert.
 Not to mention the fact that the legendary seductive Cleopatra was well-known for her unusual beauty routines with essential oils, like Neroli, Cypress, Frankincense, Rose and Myrrh.

-She indulged in sensory spa, added with the Dead Sea Salts, fatty oils, essential oils and scented flowers.
-That helped alleviate stress and give her glowing complexion.
+She indulged in a sensory spa, added with the Dead Sea Salts, fatty oils, essential oils and scented flowers.
+That helped alleviate stress and give her a glowing complexion.
 Cleopatra’s youthful look stemmed from fermented milk baths blended with essences of jasmine, myrrh and rose.
 The beauty also used exotic oils as perfumes to reduce body odours.

 Greeks and Romans then soon adopted the wisdom of Egyptians within 400-500 BC Greek soldiers brought ointments of myrrh into the battlefield to combat infection.
 Hippocrates (460-377 BC), the Greek physician and father of Western Medicine, documented more than 300 remedial plants.
 He followed his doctrine of Four Humors, indicating the metabolic agents of four elements in the human body (blood-air, Phlegm-water, Yellow Bile-fire and Black Bile-earth).

-Hippocrates strongly believed that the hygiene of aromatic massage and bath everyday awakened and expedited the healing process of the human body.
+Hippocrates strongly believed that the hygiene of aromatic massage and bath every day awakened and expedited the healing process of the human body.
 He explored the efficacy of essential oils for fumigation (disinfection) and prescribed aromatic treatments to his patients.

-Likewise, Claudius Galenus (130-210 AD), another Greek physician and philosopher, significantly contributed to the vast knowledge of medicinal plants and encouraged the use of the aromatic oils.
+Likewise, Claudius Galenus (130-210 AD), another Greek physician and philosopher, significantly contributed to the vast knowledge of medicinal plants and encouraged the use of aromatic oils.
 At the age of 28, he was working as a physician to Roman gladiators.
 Not a single gladiator died for battle wounds while under his care.